 It comes as no surprise that we’re living in a digital age now.
-The remnants of 2020 are still near and dear as we remain virtually connected to our coworkers, friends, and family.
 As often as we’re using our phones and computers to connect with loved ones near and far, fraudsters have been taking note.
 Whether you are online banking, ordering SkipTheDishes, or adding to your cart on Amazon—all of these tasks could be targets for potential scammers.
 It’s time to raise awareness on the importance of protecting your personal information in order to spot (and stop) the scammers in their tracks.

 5 Protection Tips: